akovantsev/rules/README.md

 [:new id :b b]               ;; :new uses :b, and any :b change in db triggers the rule
 ```

-`triggers` - means `query/what/LHS/LeftHandSide` part of the rule is executed,
-and if there are matches - `forall/foreach/then/then-finally/RHS/RightHandSide` part of the rule is executed:
+`triggers` - means rule is queued for `query/LHS`, and if there are matches - `forall/foreach/then/then-finally/RHS/RightHandSide` part of the rule is executed:
 - first `foreach` (if present) is executed with each match from `query` part (e.g. 10 patches => 10 `foreach` calls)
 - then `forall` (if present) is executed once with all the matches (e.g. 100 matches => 1 `forall` call)